valle-xyz/merkle-tree-tutorial/README.md

-# A practical introduction into Merkle trees
+# A practical introduction to Merkle trees

 Welcome to our tutorial on Merkle trees!
 Merkle trees are a fundamental building block of blockchains.
 They are useful for many different types of decentralized applications.
 And the best is, they are very easy to use.